HarshitaKAM/SER502-Language-Design/README.md

 ### Build & Run

 To run the code written in Habesome, save it as a file with a ".hbsm" extension.
+(If you are unable to save it as a ".hbsm" file, you can also save it as a ".txt" file, and it should function the same.)

 For Windows:
 Open a command prompt and navigate to the folder containing the "Team18.pl" file.